China's Xi to tread peaceful, patient path on Taiwan

 But relations have warmed significantly since Taiwan President Ma Ying-jeou was elected in 2008.
 The two sides have agreed to a series of trade and tourism deals and China is now Taiwan's top export market.
 Bilateral trade is worth about $121 billion last year.

-Tension between China and its neighbors, including Japan Vietnam and the Philippines, over over-lapping offshore claims has become more of a worry for the region than China-Taiwan differences.
+Tension between China and its neighbours, including Japan Vietnam and the Philippines, over over-lapping offshore claims has become more of a worry for the region than China-Taiwan differences.

 But despite better economic ties between the mainland and the island, there has been little progress toward political reconciliation or an easing of military distrust.